htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     seconds that the job (other than the standard universe) requests the *condor_starter* wait after sending the signal defined as ``KillSig`` and before forcibly removing the job.
-The actual amount of time will be the minimum of this value and the execute machine’s configuration variable ``KILLING_TIMEOUT``
+The actual amount of time will be the minimum of this value and the execute machine's configuration variable ``KILLING_TIMEOUT``
     :index:`KILLING_TIMEOUT`.
     :index:`LastCheckpointPlatform<single: LastCheckpointPlatform; ClassAd job attribute>`